The MGA With An Attitude

 Jack under A-arm and remove top trunnion bolt.

+Place a floor jack under the suspension A-arm, directly under the coil spring.
+Lift just enough to raise the shock absorber arm free of the rubber bumper.
+This will unload all of the suspension joints, except the lower A-arm inner pivot and coil spring.
 At this point you can remove the shock absorber if needed.
-If all you were after was to replace the shock absorber, you can skip most of the steps above, just jack up the A-arm and remove the shock.
-If you are disassembling everything, then it is easier to do the steps above while the shock arm is still connected.
+If all you were after was to replace the shock absorber, you can skip most of the steps above, just jack up the A-arm and remove the shock absorber.
+If you are disassembling everything, then it is easier to do the steps above while the shock absorber arm is still connected.
 Remove bottom trunnion bolt to dismount swivel pin assembly (or MGB kingpin).

 Lower jack and remove the coil spring - (See details).